HackYourFuture-CPH/program/courses/Backend/databases/week1/README.md

-# Introduction to Databases, Week 2
+# Data Modeling and Relational Fundamentals, Week 2

-This session is about building CRUD functionality using SQL statements and understanding database relationships.
+This session is about understanding the entity relationship model, being able to use that knowledge and implement it building a database schema.
+With the database schema created, they should be able to create a database and test it using SQL statements.

 ## Contents